Truexbanan/sentiment-analysis-project-SMX/README.md

    cd sentiment-analysis
    ```

-3. (Optional) Create a virtual environment:
+3. (Optional) Create and activate a virtual environment:

    Windows:
    ```